DCotterill/halixia-hugo/content/ma/read-to-learn-300.md

 layout: static
 ---

-Learn a new language by reading
+Learn a new language by reading.

 Learn a new language by reading and listening to the narrations, to help you become more comfortable with the words and grammatical rules of your chosen language.